segabl/pd2-sh-complements/README.md

 ### Infiltrator

 - Overdog
-  - Moved hidden melee damage boost duration from Advanced Close Combat to Overdog
-  - Updated description to state the correct damage boost duration
   - Melee damage boost duration 7s → 5s

-*Overdog's description incorrectly states the duration of the damage boost only being 1s while Advanced Close Combat increases the duration to 7s.*
+*Overdog's increased damage boost duration seems a bit too high when compared to other damage boosts.*
-*Reducing the duration to 5s brings it a bit more in line with other damage boosts.*
+*Reducing the duration brings it a bit more in line with other damage boosts.*

 ### Sociopath